 President Gurt designed an ambitious strategic plan to lead MHS into the future.
-His 2020 Vision strategy includes:
+His Our Future in Focus: The MILT Plan strategy includes:

-Under President Gurt’s leadership, Milton Hershey School has already celebrated many of the outcomes outlined in the 2020 Vision strategic plan, including:
+Under President Gurt’s leadership, Milton Hershey School also celebrates many outcomes from our 2015-2020 strategic plan, 2020 Vision.

 Leadership through the Years